Oyster card: Pay-as-you-go

+A necessary precursor of the acceptance of Oyster PAYG was the introduction of zonal single fares on the National Rail network in London; this was implemented in January 2007.
+Also in January, the then Mayor of London Ken Livingstone announced that he required operators to sign up by 31 January 2007 in order to receive the funding package offer. c2c and Chiltern Railways accepted the deal and on 31 January 2007, a commitment was made by ATOC, in principle, that all other operators would eventually accept the PAYG product.
+According to ATOC, roll-out plans were subject to the installation of suitable ticket gates and back office equipment at all 330 stations.
+It was expected that by February 2009 TfL would announce plans for all suburban trains to accept the card.
+In May 2009 London TravelWatch indicated it had discovered that the works were unlikely to be completed until 2010.
+On 23 November 2009 the GLA announced that from 2 January 2010 the vast majority of rail services in Greater London would accept Oyster PAYG.

 When Oyster cards were introduced, the PAYG system was initially named "pre pay", and this name is still sometimes used by National Rail.
 TfL officially refers to the system as "pay as you go" in all publicity.

 The validity of PAYG has a more complex history as it has only been gradually accepted by transport operators independent of TfL.
 Additionally, the use of PAYG differs across the various modes of transport in London, and passengers are sometimes required to follow different procedures to pay for their journey correctly.

 It is possible to have a negative pay-as-you-go balance after completing a journey, but this will prevent the card from being used (even if it is loaded with a valid Travelcard) until the card is topped up.

 Oyster route validators

 In 2009, TfL introduced a new type of Oyster card validator, distinguished from the standard yellow validators by having a pink-coloured reader.
 They do not deduct funds, but are used at peripheral interchange points to confirm journey details.
-Oyster pay-as-you-go users travelling between two points without passing through Zone 1 are eligible for a lower fare, and from 6 September 2009 can confirm their route by touching their Oyster cards on the pink validators when they change trains, allowing them to be charged the appropriate fare without paying for Zone 1 travel.
+Oyster pay-as-you-go users travelling between two points without passing through certain zones, or without using certain rail services are eligible for a lower fare, and from 6 September 2009 can confirm their route by touching their Oyster cards on the pink validators when they change trains, allowing them to be charged the appropriate fare for the actual route taken.
+The most common use case for a pink validator is to specify a route which avoid zone 1, but there are also fares with pink readers define which avoid some other zones, or for avoiding National Rail services which charge a higher fare.
 The pink validators are located at 16 interchange stations.